nawabahmadreshi/documentation/recipes/branch_universal_links.md

 ##### Support TLS with your DNS

 We recommend you use Cloudflare and head to the Crypo section of your dashboard there.
+You basically need to allow passthrough of HTTPS traffic to the Branch service.
+Cloudflare can do this with the push of a couple buttons.

+First, make sure your DNS passes through the SSL.
+With Cloudflare, this is done by clicking the cloud with the arrow to make it _orange_.
+In other DNS, it should be properly configured out to the box.

+{% image src='/img/recipes/universal_links/orange_cloud.png' 3-quarters center alt='cloudflare TLS' %}

-Make your Crypto settings match this screenshot.
+Then, make your Crypto settings match this screenshot.
+This is enabling SSL on the domain/subdomain.

 {% image src='/img/recipes/universal_links/ssl.png' third center alt='cloudflare TLS' %}